mandober/js-object-relationships/README.md

 // [constructor: function, toString: function, join: function, pop: function…] (6)
 ```

-There's a special case when using Array constructor function with only one numeric parametar:
+There's a special case when using Array constructor function with only one numeric parameter:
 ```js
 var arr4 = new Array(3);
 // [undefined × 3]